Frequently Asked Questions

 Doesn’t my homeowner’s insurance policy cover me?

-Damage due to mine subsidence or mine water breakouts are usually not covered
+Damage due to mine subsidence or mine water breakouts are usually not covered by your homeowner's insurance policy.

 Is everything covered with a MSI policy?